 This is not a new discovery.
 Ancient traditions across the globe, from Christian Lent to Ramadan, from Buddhist meditation retreats to Ayurvedic practices, have long embraced fasting as a way to restore balance, purify the body, and sharpen mental clarity.

-Modern science is now catching up to what these ancient systems have always known: periodic fasting is a deeply rooted, evolutionarily conserved strategy for human healing and resilience.
+Modern science is now catching up to what these ancient systems have always known: periodic fasting is a deeply rooted, evolutionarily conserved strategy for human health and resilience.

 The Vagus Nerve: Your Gut-Brain Superhighway